douglasjunior/react-native-pdf-renderer/README.md

 ## Limitations

+### Page interactions

+Because Android renders the PDF page as a full image, it does not support text selection, accessibility, or handling links.

+If any of these features are important for your product, we recommend adding a button to open the PDF in an external PDF viewer.

 ### Size measuring

-The `PdfRendererView` is `flex: 1` by default, so you need to make sure that your parents `View` are `flex: 1` or have a fixed `width/height`.
+The `PdfRendererView` is `flex: 1` by default, so you need to make sure that your parents `View`s are `flex: 1` or have a fixed `width/height`.

 ### Border radius

-The `borderRadius` style is ignored by React Native custom view in Android and crash on iOS. (read more [#1](https://github.com/douglasjunior/react-native-pdf-renderer/issues/1#issuecomment-1483395465))
+The `borderRadius` style is ignored by React Native custom view in Android and crashes on iOS. (read more [#1](https://github.com/douglasjunior/react-native-pdf-renderer/issues/1#issuecomment-1483395465))

 If you need `borderRadius`, the best option is to wrap the `PdfRendererView` in another `View`.